One of my favorite parts about owning a Fujifilm camera is all the third-party accessories and gear you can get for them.

-There are a few I’ve used and like.
-These Accessories aren’t Fuji specific but they are my favorite two wrist straps.
+There are a few I’ve used and liked.
+These Accessories aren’t Fuji-specific but they are my favorite two wrist straps.

 Gariz makes a nice leather strap that lasts a long time.
 It’s simple and light.

-Gordy’s cameras straps are American made leather strap.
+Gordy’s camera straps are American-made leather straps.
 I prefer the Gordy’s strap over the Gariz because it has more of a handcrafted feel and a better design.

 Hard Graft Slide Camera Wrist Strap

-Hard Graft makes some of the most luxurious straps out there and my personal favorite.
+Hard Graft makes some of the most luxurious straps out there and is my personal favorite.

 I wrote up a small review on this strap you can read about – Hard Graft Slide Camera Strap Review